 What happens if you don't get your car serviced?

 Ultimately, regular maintenance contributes significantly to the performance of your vehicle, promoting fuel-economy, efficiency and reliability.
-Having spent many hundreds of pounds on your car, it makes sense to look after it, wouldn't you say?
+Having spent many hundreds of pounds on your car, it makes sense to look after it, don't you think?

 What's included in a Ford service?

 A Ford service will differ depending on which model you have and also how you use your vehicle.
-However, most services will include an aircon check, oil and filter change, wiper blade replacement, tyre check and a free 30-point Ford Video check, if you take your Ford to a licensed Ford Dealer.
+However, most services will include an aircon check, oil and filter change, tyre check and a free 30-point Ford Video check, if you take your Ford to a licensed Ford Dealer.
 These checks are vital to make sure that your car is running as safely and efficiently as possible, whether you drive a Ka, a Fiesta or a Mondeo.

 What's included in a Vauxhall service?

 Whether you drive a Corsa, and Astra, or any other Vauxhall model, you need to make sure it's in the best possible condition.
 In an interim Vauxhall service, all the regular checks are carried out, from oil and windscreen washer fluid to battery performance and brake pads and tyres.
 A major Vauxhall service also includes checks on the following parts, which will be changed where necessary - oil and filter, air filter, fuel filter, spark plugs, pollen filter and brake fluid.
 Check their video to find out the full list for their service.

 What's included in a BMW service?